 Add this to the stand mixer bowl, along with another 1/2 cup of the flour.
 Mix until combined.

 Add the remaining flour 1 cup at a time, mixing between additions, until a dough forms.

 Cover it with a clean, damp dishcloth and let rise in a warm area for 1 hour and 30 minutes.

 Heat oven to 350 F. Separate about 1/4 of the dough and use it to make bone shapes to drape across the loaf.

 Shape rest of dough into a flat-bottomed semi-sphere.
 Position bone shapes on the top of loaf and press gently so they adhere.
 Let dough rise for an additional hour.

-Bake the loaf in a 350 F oven for about 40 minutes (30 minutes for smaller loaves).
+Bake the loaf in a preheated oven for about 40 minutes (30 minutes for smaller loaves).

 Cool and glaze, if desired, before serving.

 Cut pan de muerto into large wedges for eating by hand.
 Serve it with Mexican hot chocolate or champurrado (chocolate atole) if you like.
 Enjoy!

 Note: The most common bone-shaped dough pieces look stylized yet still simple.
 You might just form ball shapes and press them into the loaf in a line.
 You also can take a piece of dough, roll it into a long cylinder and place a ball at each end.
 You can add more detail if you like, but even a slightly "knobby" loaf gets the idea across.

-Choose one of these glazes to finish your pan de muerto.
-After applying a glaze, sprinkle the loaf with plenty of white or colored sugar using granulated table sugar, superfine (not powdered) sugar, or table sugar pulverized in a blender or food processor.
+You can make a few different types of glazes for pan de muerto.
+After applying a glaze, sprinkle the loaf with plenty of white or color sugars, using granulated sugar, superfine (not confectioners') sugar, or table sugar pulverized in a blender or food processor.
 Here are a few more options.